 eSwatini country profile

 The kingdom of eSwatini is one of the world's last remaining absolute monarchies.

 The king rules by decree over his million subjects, most of whom live in the countryside and follow traditional ways of life.

 The country exports sugar, and many Swazis work in South Africa and send their earnings home.

-According to UNICEF eSwatini has the highest HIV prevalence rate in the world.
-The HIV-Aids virus has killed countless Swazis who have left behind thousands of orphans.
-Some 210,000 people, out of a population of 1.2 million, are estimated to be living with HIV.
+According to UNICEF, eSwatini has the highest HIV prevalence rate in the world.
+The HIV-Aids virus has killed countless Swazis and left thousands of orphans.
+Some 210,000 people are estimated to be living with HIV.